Bethlehem: Economy

-Tourism
+In 2008, Bethlehem hosted the largest economic conference to date in the Palestinian territories.
+It was initiated by Palestinian Prime Minister and former Finance Minister Salam Fayyad to convince more than a thousand businessmen, bankers and government officials from throughout the Middle East to invest in the West Bank and Gaza Strip.
+A total of 1.4 billion US dollars was secured for business investments in the Palestinian territories.
 Tourism is Bethlehem's main industry.
 Unlike other Palestinian localities prior to 2000, the majority of the employed residents did not have jobs in Israel.
 More than 20% of the working population is employed in the industry.
 Tourism accounts for approximately 65% of the city's economy and 11% of the Palestinian National Authority.
 The city has more than two million visitors every year.
 Tourism in Bethlehem ground to a halt for over a decade after the Second Intifada, but gradually began to pick back up in the early 2010s.
+Schneider Electric operates a facility in the Multidisciplinary Industrial Park of Bethlehem, which was developed by the Palestinian government and France.

 The Church of the Nativity is one of Bethlehem's major tourist attractions and a magnet for Christian pilgrims.
 It stands in the center of the city — a part of the Manger Square — over a grotto or cave called the Holy Crypt, where Jesus is believed to have been born.
 Nearby is the Milk Grotto where the Holy Family took refuge on their Flight to Egypt and next door is the cave where St. Jerome spent thirty years creating the Vulgate, the dominant Latin version of the Bible until the Reformation.
 There are over thirty hotels in Bethlehem.
 Jacir Palace, built in 1910 near the church, is one of Bethlehem's most successful hotels and its oldest.
 It was closed down in 2000 due to the Israeli-Palestinian conflict, but reopened in 2005 as the Jacir Palace InterContinental at Bethlehem.
+The hotel is managed by world renowned international brand — the Intercontinental Hotel Group (IHG) and is second IHG hotel in the country after IHG in Jerusalem.